 I really really enjoyed visiting Galway Wind Way.
 We were lucky to have the sun shining and blue skies.
 It was great to be out in the fresh air with the sounds of birds in the trees and the faint hum of windmills in the air.
 A great day out I highly recommend.

 Instead of flocking to busy places like salt hill prom and other busy places, I would suggest places like the Galway Wind Way as they are a lot quieter and spread out.
+It is a great Oughterard walk.
 On arriving, the busy car parks worried us.
 However thankfully there were so many trails to choose from, we were able to pick a quiet one and only passed a couple of people on our walk.
 Everyone stayed distant and it was great to see everyone following social distancing recommendations.

 Stay safe everyone.